 This obligation comes, in part, from the Criminal Records Review Act, which helps protect children and vulnerable adults from physical, sexual or financial abuse.
 Under the Act, convictions include "conditional discharges," "alternative measures" and "peace bonds" ordered under sections 717 and 810 of the Criminal Code.

 The college also has obligations under the Act.
-When the college learns of a new charge or conviction for a criminal offence listed in the Act, we (a) require you to authorize a new criminal record check, and (b) notify your employer that the college is requesting a criminal record check because you have disclosed an offence listed in the Act.
-We must also ensure all nursing professionals consent to a criminal record check every five years.
+When the college learns of a new charge or conviction for a criminal offence listed in the Act, we (a) require you to authorize a new criminal record check, and (b) notify your employer (if applicable) that the college is requesting a criminal record check because you have disclosed an offence listed in the Act.
+We must also ensure all nursing and midwifery professionals consent to a criminal record check every five years.

 BCCNM registrants are also required to disclose any outstanding or recently concluded charges every year when renewing registration.
 Failing to do so is considered to be misconduct under the Health Professions Act and will result in an investigation by the Professional Conduct Review department.
 In general, BCCNM recommends that BCCNM registrants contact us as soon as a criminal charge has been laid, before the information is disclosed to us by law enforcement or other third parties.
 We have an obligation to deal with such information in a transparent and fair manner while pursuing our public protection mandate.